Kohl's raises 2021 forecasts as Americans return to stores

-Kohl's Corp (KSS.N) raised its forecast for 2021 revenue and profit after topping first-quarter estimates on Thursday, as the U.S. department store operator bets on a shopping boom after a gloomy year due to the coronavirus pandemic.
+(Reuters) -Kohl’s Corp raised its forecast for 2021 revenue and profit after topping first-quarter estimates on Thursday, as the U.S. department store operator bets on a shopping boom after a gloomy year due to the coronavirus pandemic.

-U.S retailers, including Macy's Inc (M.N), TJ Maxx parent TJX Cos Inc (TJX.N), Walmart Inc (WMT.N) and Target Corp (TGT.N), have all pointed to a rebound in demand for non-essential products as vaccinated Americans feel more comfortable to step out and shop. read more
+U.S retailers, including Macy’s Inc, TJ Maxx parent TJX Cos Inc, Walmart Inc and Target Corp, have all pointed to a rebound in demand for non-essential products as vaccinated Americans feel more comfortable to step out and shop.

 “Along with a favorable consumer spending backdrop, we continue to see our key strategic initiatives gain traction and resonate with customers,” Chief Executive Officer Michelle Gass said in a statement.